Time Efficiency for Creatives (17 time management styles)

 Just do something.

-The do something principle is simple, obvious and effective.
+The do something principle is simple and a bit obvious — but effective.

-And it’s a great way to stop waiting for motivation and better manage your creative time efficiency.
+It’s a great way to stop waiting for motivation and just start managing your time efficiency better.

 Doing the hard things first means saving the easiest, funnest stuff for last.